20 Breathtaking Fall Hikes to Take in the Hudson Valley

 A post shared by NYC Beacon (@beacon_transplant)

 Storm King State Park is not just a scenic hike through the forest—it’s a hike to the top of a mountain that rises 1,300 feet above sea level.
-At its peak, the views of the Hudson Valley region stretch out for miles, giving you a full view of fall.
+At its peak, the panorama of the Hudson Valley region stretches out for miles, giving you a full view of fall.
 The park contains a small network of hiking trails across a 10-mile span, making your quest to the top a little less stressful.

 Black Mountain Loop